Join Here | Log In

 • semen

-Plus, it turns out that being a non-secretor affects how your body interacts with bacteria inside you and impacts your response to certain viruses.
-Your gut microbiome impacts your immune system on an ongoing basis, and the species of bacteria present can have an impact on your digestion and also on your immune response.
+Why is this important?
+Being a non-secretor affects how your body interacts with bacteria inside you and impacts your response to certain viruses.
+Your gut microbiome continually interacts with your immune system, and the species of bacteria present can have an impact on your digestion and also on your immune response.

 Let’s dig into some specifics on what is going on with the gut microbiome of non-secretors.